-Graceful and determined, Stephen Fleming will go down as his country's most successful captain and one of their best batsman after an international career that spanned 15 years.
-He owns a series of records, including the first New Zealander to pass 7000 Test runs, a landmark reached during his final series against England in 2008.
-During his last innings, in Napier, he did just enough to lift his career average over 40.
-Nine Test centuries is a poor return for such a talent, but Fleming was worth more than his statistics.
+The first New Zealander to pass 7000 Test runs, he did enough in his last innings, in Napier against England, to lift his career average over 40.
+Nine Test centuries were a poor return for such a talent, but Fleming was worth more than his statistics.

-A stint with Middlesex in 2001 laid the foundations for a successful re-evaluation of his batting methods where the inability to convert half-centuries to centuries did no justice to his quality.
-But after a breakout innings of 134 not out to steer New Zealand to a classy World Cup victory over South Africa, along with another spell in county cricket, with Yorkshire, Fleming confirmed his greater batting consistency with a career-highest 274 not out against Sri Lanka in the first Test of their 2003 series.
-He followed that with an equally impressive 192 at Hamilton against Pakistan later that year and was named New Zealand's cricketer of the year in 2004.
+A stint with Middlesex in 2001 laid the foundations for a successful re-evaluation of his batting methods.
+After a breakout innings of 134 not out to steer New Zealand to a landmark World Cup victory over South Africa, along with another spell in county cricket, with Yorkshire, Fleming confirmed his greater consistency with a career-highest 274 not out against Sri Lanka in the first Test of their 2003 series.
+He followed that with an equally impressive 192 in Hamilton against Pakistan later that year and was named New Zealand's cricketer of the year in 2004.

 Batting & Fielding

 |NZ Masters vs Aus Masters||10||--||24-Feb-2011||Hamilton||OTHERT20|

 |Wellington vs Auckland||57||--||18-Feb-2009||Wellington||T20|